Action Committee

 For more information contact: joinyaya@yayanetwork.org

 Action Committee Application is always open.
-Apply Today!

 In NYC, 1 in 2 Black high school students go through metal detectors compared to 1 in 7 of their White or Asian peers.